joelouthan/Theologicus/src/genesis/genesis01-1.md

 >before you gave birth to the earth and the world,
 >from eternity to eternity, you are God.

->Romans 8:28-30 (CSB) We know that all things work together for the good of those who love God, who are called according to his purpose.
+>Romans 8:28-30 We know that all things work together for the good of those who love God, who are called according to his purpose.
 For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
 And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.

->Ephesians 1:3-6 (CSB) Blessed is the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavens in Christ.
+>Ephesians 1:3-6 Blessed is the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavens in Christ.
 For he chose us in him, before the foundation of the world, to be holy and blameless in love before him.
 He predestined us to be adopted as sons through Jesus Christ for himself, according to the good pleasure of his will, to the praise of his glorious grace that he lavished on us in the Beloved One.

->Ephesians 2:1-5 (CSB) And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
+>Ephesians 2:1-5 And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
 But God, who is rich in mercy, because of his great love that he had for us, made us alive with Christ even though we were dead in trespasses.
 You are saved by grace!

->Romans 5:6-8 (CSB) For while we were still helpless, at the right time, Christ died for the ungodly.
+>Romans 5:6-8 For while we were still helpless, at the right time, Christ died for the ungodly.
 For rarely will someone die for a just person—though for a good person perhaps someone might even dare to die.
 But God proves his own love for us in that while we were still sinners, Christ died for us.

 I have heard so many weird explanations from well-intended Christians try to do their best to explain away words like predestination and foreknew when it comes to God.
 We don't have a frame for knowing before existing.
 We don't have a mindset of loving before we were alive.
 But for the God was is from everlasting to everlasting, this is who he is and nothing more nor less.